flipcoder/textbeat/README.md

 # Velocity and Gain/Volume

-Control velocity and gain of notes using the v## or g## flags respectfully
+Control velocity and volume of notes using the %v## or !## flags respectfully
-Example: v0 in min, v9 is 90%.
-But also: v00 is minimum, v99 is 99% (v by itself is full)
+Example: %v0 in min, %v9 is 90%.
+But also: %v00 is minimum, %v99 is 99% (%v by itself is full)

 Interpolation not yet impl

 ```
-1maj%9
+1maj%v9
 -
-1maj%6
+1maj%v6
 -
-1maj%4
+1maj%v4
 -
-1maj%2
+1maj%v2
 -
 ```